bobbybudnick/SFS-Infrastructure/README.md

 Was forced to replace old Asus laptop with old Gateway Laptop that works better
 There are still issues with memory leaks in the Webpositive browser however

-23. Windows tablet switch administration device 2 - installed
-Attached to different subnet that is the same as switch
-Available for real time switch administration with monitoring/stats/QOS/VLAN

-24. DD WRT core switch
+23. DD WRT core switch
 Has gigabit switch integrated
 Could in theory be used as a wireless access point also

-25. Pfsense cable router
+24. Pfsense cable router
 The cable gateway and main Internet connection
 Set for relatively short battery life due to unreliability of hard lines in outages

-26. MID
+25. MID
 The Mobile Internet Device has emergency Internet sharing capability
 SIM cards for alternative MIDs are in use elsewhere

-27. Fire Stick
+26. Fire Stick
 Quarantined by VLAN
 Lives in II Alpha and is connected by HDMI to media computer

-28. HDHomerun
+27. HDHomerun
 Reliably takes ATSC OTA and displays it in a convenient webpage
 Also works pretty well interfacing with VLC

-29. HP Color Laser Printer
+28. HP Color Laser Printer
 This has been working well for over a decade
 Has only needed a toner replacement one time and was not expensive